Lanceshi2/SyncFileYouWant/README.md

 ## Update ##
 Added diff functionality.
 Now you can press ctrl + alt + d to see the diff of source and destination files before syncing.
+Added integration with Meld merge.
+To use this functionality, you need to install Meld first.
+The default meld location is C:\\Program Files (x86)\\Meld\\meld\\meld (including meld file) .
+You can modify the location in the settings file.

 ## Usage ##